ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Conclusions and future work

 We recommend the photo-$z$ community to use tanh when dealing with regression analysis because most of the newest activation functions generally only do well in classification problems.
 To ensure optimal performance across all conditions, it is imperative to identify the most suitable activation function.
 This involves a thorough analysis of various factors that impact the function's efficacy, such as the type of data being processed and the specific task at hand.
 By carefully selecting the appropriate activation function, one can achieve optimal results and enhance the overall efficiency of the system.
 For normal regression analysis, we find that it is not necessary for the ANN to go too deep as it is not worth the additional training time, while if we want to get the absolute best, we can attempt going deep using the robust tanh function.

 Further investigation into whether \textsc{annz+} is consistently better than \textsc{annz2} is needed.
 As it stands, the point photo-$z$ estimate with \textsc{annz+} is indeed better.
-However, it might be possible to implement code into \textsc{annz+} to produce PDFs and see if it can compete with \textsc{annz2}.
+However, upcoming surveys such as \textit{Euclid} and LSST will probe higher redshifts and the complexity of photometric redshift estimation will increase due to redshift degeneracies, such as the Lyman/Balmer break degeneracy, which becomes more prominent for samples spanning $2<z<3$.
+In such cases, algorithms that are capable of producing PDFs rather than point estimates are likely to perform better and thus are more valued by the community.
+While \textsc{annz+} currently focuses on point estimates, it might be possible to modify \textsc{annz+} to produce PDFs and see if it can compete with \textsc{annz2}.
+To implement PDF generation within the \textsc{annz+} framework, several modifications are necessary.
+First, we need to write additional C++ scripts to locate the output layer configuration, allowing for the production of either Gaussian parameters or binned probabilities.
+Next, we should define the loss function to align with these modifications.
+Finally, we will need to create additional scripts to plot the PDF.
 This could be a good project to explore in the future.

 \acknowledgments

 IMP would like to thank Joseph Ooi Boon Han and Yoon Tiem Leong, for the fruitful discussions.
 JYHS acknowledges financial support via the Fundamental Research Grant Scheme (FRGS) by the Malaysian Ministry of Higher Education with code FRGS/1/2023/STG07/ USM/02/14.
 JYHS and IMP acknowledge financial support from the Short Term Grant by Universiti Sains Malaysia with code 304/PFIZIK/6315395.
 IMP also acknowledges financial assistance under the Gra-Assist 2020 scheme provided by the Institute of Postgraduate Studies (IPS), Universiti Sains Malaysia.